 There are a lot of different factors you should take into account when selecting a payment provider.
 Some well knows payment providers are:

-Dutch payment provider Mollie serves over 80.000 clients and used to have a focus on the Dutch and Belgian market, but most of its growth is now coming internationally.
-In its beginning years, the payment provider was mostly serving starters or small ecommerce companies.
-It has expanded its services to be able to serve larger clients as well.
+Dutch payment provider Mollie used to have a focus on the Dutch and Belgian market, but most of its growth is now coming internationally.
+In its beginning years, the payment provider was mostly serving small ecommerce companies.
+Now it serves larger clients as well.

 How do they work?